-The seamless transfer of as-built information connected job sites improve communication, productivity, and safety for everyone involved in a project.
+The seamless transfer of as-built information-connected job sites improves communication, productivity, and safety for everyone involved in a project.
 One of the best emerging trends in civil engineering.
 One of the best construction technology.

 Meanwhile, developments continue to be made in connecting people and consolidating systems through digital mapping engines containing and visualizing construction data.

-Mapping design and construction data onto a real-world job site, Atlas uses geo-location to present project information from multiple systems relevant to your physical location, making traditional folder structures obsolete and streamlining any access-critical process like snagging, inspections, and more.
+Mapping design and construction data onto a real-world job site, Atlas uses geo-location to present project information from multiple systems relevant to your physical location, making traditional folder structures obsolete and streamlining any access-critical process like snagging inspection more.